Karumi/learnyougit/exercises/git_init/problem.md

 A repository is nothing but a filesystem where, besides storing all your data, you can keep track of all the changes performed on it.

-There are several ways of creating a repository, we will use the simplest one though, which is creating it empty with the command `git init`
+There are several ways of creating a repository, we will use the simplest one though, which is to create it with the command `git init`

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}